 Research by Gallup Inc., an American analytics and advisory company, shows 57% of U.S. workers want to update their skills and 48% would consider switching jobs to do it.
 Choose a company that is willing to invest in you and help you build your skillset.
 This may look like job-specific training programs, leadership development programs and/or tuition reimbursement.

-Trailer Bridge’s Vice President of Corporate Development Indie Bollman says that while training may be the new buzzword in 2022, it has always been an essential piece to cultivating not only an individual’s career but also a critical factor to a company’s growth.
+Trailer Bridge’s Chief People Officer Indie B. Bollman says that while training may be the new buzzword in 2022, it has always been an essential piece to cultivating not only an individual’s career but also a critical factor to a company’s growth.
 “I am passionate about offering development opportunities to our employees, as I’ve seen first-hand the impact it can have on an individual’s overall development,” added Bollman.
-“When a company focuses and invests in its employees, they thrive; and therefore the customers win too.”
+“When a company focuses and invests in its employees, they thrive; and therefore, the customers win too.”